JasonOhr/SimpleParallax/README.md

 # Simple Parallax Site
 This is the starting template for a parallax site.

-It has all the images you need to complete the site and put in as background images.
+It has all the images you need to complete the site.

+### Things you will learn? ###

+* You will learn how to setup the base structure of the site.
+* Configure the CSS to allow 3D
+* How to translate objects in the Z index.

+### The directories. ###

+* Right now all you will see is the images and css directories.
+* The css directory is empty, but don't worry we will create and fill this in during the presentation.
+* All the images in the image directory have been optimized for the web.

-### Setup? ###
+### Most important thing is? ###

-* This is a Ionic & AngularJS app.
-Using Cordova to publish the file.
-* Configuration
-* Dependencies
-* The data base is a MySQL database and is administered by Jon.
-*
+* To have fun and learn.